genomicsclass/leanpub/manuscript/collinearity_exercises.md

     makeYstar <- function(a,b) Y - X[,2] * a - X[,5] * b
     ```
 A>
-A>    Now we'll construct a function which, for a given value a and b, gives us back the the sum of squared residuals after fitting the other terms.
+A>    Now we'll construct a function which, for a given value a and b, gives us back the sum of squared residuals after fitting the other terms.
 A>
 A>
     ```r